benallen-dev/asciimage/README.md

 Yes, `feh image.png` would be a better idea but sometimes you just need to do things in the terminal.

+Update: oh dear I appear to have recreated imgcat.

 ## Usage

 ```